CrystalCanvas/ENL3---Final-Project/README.md

 curl -i "http://localhost:3000/api/results?password=Happy"
 ```

-Have fun—and maybe keep the lights on.
+Have fun, and maybe keep the lights on.